Hotels.com - Exceptional 9.4/10. Airbnb Superhost

 Route 45 is 276.5 miles from Chester to Salisbury!
 Our bit goes from Route 41 in the Severn Vale, through Stonehouse to Nailsworth (a 5 miles section) and on to Minchinhampton, Cirencester and beyond.
 A great way to explore the valleys and hills.

 Ever fancied getting stuck into clay, it's wonderful stuff.
-So from beginner to the experienced learn to throw a pot and more, the Clay Loft offers a suite of equipment to support most ceramics processes.
+From beginner to the experienced learn to throw a pot and more, the Clay Loft offers a suite of equipment to support most ceramics processes.

 It's a welcoming, relaxed and inspiring communal working space with excellent facilities for its members or those just wanting a weekend class.